 git checkout origin/main -- yarn.lock

-This throws the AI’s polluted lockfile away while preserving any legitimate package.json additions.
+This throws the AI’s polluted lockfile away while preserving any legitimate package.json additions, which are tracked separately.

 Step 2: Audit what actually changed in package.json